-If you are infected and voluntarily use the transnational warning feature, it is also possible to warn users of the official coronavirus apps of other participating countries with whom you have been in contact.
+If you have tested positive for coronavirus, you can use the transnational warning feature to also warn users of the official coronavirus apps of other countries whom you have encountered.
 In this case, the RKI and the competent health authorities of the countries participating in the transnational warning system are so-called joint controllers, meaning they are jointly responsible for data processing.
 Please refer to Section 7 for more details.